apache/druid/docs/development/extensions-core/postgresql.md

 To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `postgresql-metadata-storage` in the extensions load list.

-The PostgreSQL extension lets you use PostgreSQL as a metadata store or ingest from a PostgreSQL database.
+With the  PostgreSQL extension, you can use PostgreSQL as a metadata store or ingest from a PostgreSQL database.

 ## Set up PostgreSQL